 Ruark Game Safaris sees the trophy handling and care as probably the most important aspect of the entire safari.

 During farm hunts the clients’ trophies are usually delivered to the taxidermy immediately after the hunt from where it is processed, and work carried out by the taxidermist according to a signed instruction sheet by the client.

 Ruark Game Safaris supports and make use of "First Class Trophy Taxidermy" exclusively, due to their exceptional and incredible quality in producing life size taxidermy work, as they know African animals and their characteristics extremely well.
 They provide hunters with an ALL-INCLUSIVE offer.
 This concept gives the hunter/huntress the benefit of knowing the exact costs of taxidermy work and transport, before leaving his/her country.
 Delivery of the finished trophy mounts are done directly to the hunter’s doorstep.
 The taxidermy process of your trophy can be monitored step by step on our “Track & Trace” system.
 You can visit the website at First Class Trophy Taxidermy - ALL INCLUSIVE Namibia to find out more or contact Stefanus Prinsloo directly.

 Should you wish to only dip and pack or use your own taxidermy, Ruark Game Safaris will gladly assist you in this regard.

-Our skinners and staff is well-trained and very professional and will attend to the field preparation (skinning and capeing, cleaning, salting and drying) of your trophies.
+Our skinners and staff are well-trained and very professional and will attend to the field preparation (skinning and caping, cleaning, salting and drying) of your trophies.